rickdenhaan/pathe-php/README.md

 On some servers, usually localhost development servers, you might encounter SSL errors.
 To skip the SSL validation, call $client->disableSslVerification().

-For now, the only thing you can fetch is your movie history, by calling $client->findCustomerHistory().
+For now, the only thing you can fetch is your movie history, by calling $client->getCustomerHistory().
 This will return an array of HistoryItem entities.

 Pathe\HistoryItem